-Boxing Day sales 2017 – best high street and online bargains | Ideal Home
+Boxing Day furniture sales 2018 – best deals on sofas, beds, tables and more

 Shop the sale now: Amazon Boxing Day sales

-Habitat sale
+Habitat Boxing Day sale

 The Habitat sale has begun and customers can expect up to 50 per cent off selected items.
-The official sale started on Tuesday 19th December and will run until Sunday January 28th, over a month of bargain hunting.
+The official sale will run until Sunday January 28th, over a month of bargain hunting.

 The sale promises up to 50 per cent off upholstery, furniture, lighting, dinnerware, glassware, rugs, bedding and accessories.